Structures of common indicators

 pH=pK_a+log\left ( \frac{[B]V_b}{[A]V_a-[B]V_b} \right )\; \; \; \; \; \; \; \; (2a)

-The diagram below is the superimposition of a green curve (the Henderson-Hasselbalch equation, eq2a) on a blue curve (the complete pH titration curve, which disregards the above three assumptions), for the titration of 10 cm3 of 0.200 M of CH3COOH (Ka = 1.75 x 10-5) with 0.100 M of NaOH.
+The diagram below is the superimposition of a green curve (the Henderson-Hasselbalch equation, eq2a) on a blue curve (the complete pH titration curve, which disregards all assumptions above), for the titration of 10 cm3 of 0.200 M of CH3COOH (Ka = 1.75 x 10-5) with 0.100 M of NaOH.

-Even though the two curves appear to fit perfectly (apart from the initial bit before 1.00 cm3), they do not actually coalesce and are still two separate curves (discernible when the axes of the plot are scaled to a very high resolution).
+Even though the two curves appear to fit perfectly (apart from the initial bit before 1.00 cm3 and after the stoichiometric point), they do not actually coalesce and are still two separate curves (discernible when the axes of the plot are scaled to a very high resolution).
 However, for practical purposes, the Henderson-Hasselbalch equation is a very good approximation of a pH curve for the region after the start point and before the stoichiometric point for a strong base to weak acid titration.

 When [A]s = [HA]r , eq2 becomes